papyrusglobal/security_audit/CROWDSALE.md

 Here is short information about how **TGE Round 1** will be organized technically.

-#### Wallets

-**2** Papyrus Wallet smart contracts are created.
-Both of them have **5 owners**, **3 required confirmations** and **0 day limit**.
-These (and only these) wallets are used to store all existing PRP - **40,000,000 (80%)** on first one and **10,000,000 (20%)** on second one.
-Wallet that contains 80% PRP is also used as wallet for received **ETH** during **TGE Round 1**.

 #### Dedicated server

-On dedicated server we have set up and run node for Bitcoin and Ethereum networks.
-This server constatnly monitors both **TGE Round 1** wallets (BTC and ETH) and accounts all received BTC or ETH.
-For each received by wallets transaction following data is counted:
+On dedicated server we have set up and run nodes for Bitcoin and Ethereum networks.
+This server constantly monitors both **TGE Round 1** wallets (BTC and ETH) and counts all received BTC or ETH.
+Following data is counted for each received transaction:
-- Address from which BTC or ETH received.
+- Address from which ETH received or address which was used for BTC transfer.
 - Amount of received BTC or ETH.
 - Timestamp of transaction (block of transaction) - using this we can calculate token price properly.

-Since final price of PRP token depends on **BTC/USD and ETH/USD prices**, dedicated server also accounts that prices constantly.
+Since final price of PRP token depends on **BTC/USD and ETH/USD prices**, dedicated server also counts that prices constantly.
 Server does not use any external API to grab BTC/USD and ETH/USD prices.
 Papyrus team will update that prices on dedicated server manually once per day.
 This way there is additional data for each received transaction - BTC/USD or ETH/USD price at moment of transaction.

 Each participant of **TGE Round 1** will be **KYC verified** before any tokens are transferred to him/her.
 Participants who are not KYC verified will get their BTC and ETH back instead of PRP tokens.

-The server also organizes PRP tokens sharing and BTC and ETH returning when **TGE Round 1** and all KYC verifications are finished.
-To do that server submits transactions to Papyrus wallet used to store 80% PRP (this is why Ethereum node on dedicated server should have access one of Papyrus wallet owners accounts).
-When these transactions are confirmed by two more owners that transactions are executed.

-All PRP tokes that were not sold during **TGE Round 1** (in case when hard cap is achieved) will be burned (destroyed).
-To do that possible it is necessary to register both created Papyrus wallets in PRP token smart contract (using function `grantAccess()`).
+When **TGE Round 1** and all KYC verifications are finished Papyrus team will mint necessary amount of PRP tokens for all participants.
+Non-accepted BTC/ETH are also returned back if necessary.

-Also, to do transfering PRP tokens possible it is necessary to set PRP token transferable (using function `setTransferable()` with argument `True`).
+To do transfering PRP tokens possible it is necessary to set PRP token transferable (using function `setTransferable()` with argument `true` from *owner* address).

 ## TGE Round 2 structure